-- 1. Future Professionals may wear black, white, gray, and indigo blue in any combination. - 2.
-A minimal print in clothing is acceptable. - 3.
-Clothing should be professional and clean. - 4.
-Shoes of any color are OK but should be professional, practical, and comfortable. - 5.
-Shoes must be close-toed (for safety). - 6.
-Hair should be styled prior to arriving at the school. - 7.
-Any cosmetics should be applied prior to arriving at the school. - 8.
-The following is a list of acceptable dress: - a.
-Jeans or clothing made of jean material if they are black, white, gray, and indigo blue in color.
+- 1. All clothing must be professional, clean, non-explicit, non-revealing. - 2.
+Shoes also must be professional, practical, comfortable and close-toed (for safety). - 3.
+Hair should be styled prior to arriving at the school. - 4.
+Any cosmetics should be applied prior to arriving at the school.

+The following is a list of acceptable dress:

+- a.
+Slacks, shorts, jeans, dresses or skirts.
+All lengths must be no shorter than 4 inches above the knee when standing.
 Any rips or tears must fall below the fingertips, when standing up. - b.
-Sleeveless tops. - c.
-Sweatshirts, printed T-shirts, hooded sweatshirts and/or jackets with the Paul Mitchell logo or the school logo may be worn. - d.
-Stylish scarves, stylish head wraps, baseball caps, fedoras, flat hats, or ascot caps may be worn, but must be clean and polished. - e.
-Shorts and/or skirts lengths must be no shorter than 4 inches above the knee when standing. - f.
-Fully opaque tights or leggings should be worn with skirts or dresses that fall shorter than 4 inches above the knees when standing. - g.
+Sweatshirts, printed T-shirts, hooded sweatshirts and/or jackets. - c.
+Stylish scarves, and stylish head wraps, baseball caps, fedoras, flat hats, or ascot caps may be worn, but must be clean and polished. - d.
+Fully opaque tights or leggings should be worn with skirts or dresses that fall shorter than 4 inches above the knees when standing. - e.
 Name tag as provided by the school.
-All Future Professionals are required to wear a name tag visibly while in attendance. - h.
-Accessories such as belts, ties or bow ties, arm-garters, suspenders, jewelry, etc. may be worn but must not in any way interfere with movement or touch guests. - i.
+All Future Professionals are required to wear a name tag visibly while in attendance. - f.
+Accessories that do not in any way interfere with movement or touch guests. - g.
 Sports logos are OK in minimal size.

-The following is a list of unacceptable dress for all Future Professionals in attendance:
+The following is a list of unacceptable dress and wearing such may be grounds for being sent home to change and return to school:

 - a.
-Untidy shoes. - b.
-Foot thongs, beach sandals, or Crocs with holes.

-- c.
-Tank tops, spaghetti string tops, or belly shirts.

-- d.
-Sweatpants.

-- e.
-Shorts and/or skirts that fall more than 4 inches above the knee, when standing up.
+Untidy or open-toed shoes. - b.
+Foot thongs, beach sandals or Crocs. - c.
+Tank tops, sleeveless tops, spaghetti string tops, belly shirts or other revealing attire. - d.
+Sweatpants. - e.
+Shorts and/or skirts that fall more than 4 inches above the knee, when standing up. - f.
+Sunglasses. - g.
+Sleepwear (including bonnets and slippers). - h.
+Any attire/paraphernalia/symbol that displays a logo or other message promoting alcohol or controlled substances, promoting violence, illegal activity or relating to gangs may not be worn on campus.

-- f.
-Bonnets.

-- g.
-Sunglasses.

-Future Professionals who fail to comply with the Future Professional dress code may be coached and may receive an advisory.
+Future Professionals who fail to comply with the Future Professional dress code may receive an advisory coaching or further disciplinary action.